-César Muñoz is Brazil senior researcher with the Americas division at Human Rights Watch covering Brazil and other South American countries.
+César Muñoz is Brazil senior researcher at Human Rights Watch covering Brazil and other South American countries.
 He has produced reports, videos, and op-eds on human rights abuses linked to illegal deforestation in the Amazon, police violence, inhumane prison conditions, and unchecked domestic violence, among other issues.
-Prior to joining the Americas division, he worked for Agencia EFE, the largest Spanish-language newswire in the world, first as Washington correspondent and later as Bureau Chief in Ecuador, Paraguay, and Brazil.
+Prior to joining HRW in late 2014, he worked for Agencia EFE, the largest Spanish-language newswire in the world, first as Washington correspondent and later as Bureau Chief in Ecuador, Paraguay, and Brazil.
 He also worked as a journalist for CNN, Europa Press TV, and other media outlets in the United States and Spain, where he was born.
 As a Bloomberg Fellow in 2001/2002 he produced Human Right Watch’s first report on US counterterrorism policy after the 9/11 attacks.
 He is a graduate of Sacred Heart University and the School of Advanced International Studies (SAIS) at Johns Hopkins University.